-Children's Services will receive requests from schools, Dorset Police and neighbouring Local Authority Requests from Schools will be sent to their area's Integrated Duty Team following discussion with Locality Social Worker or a Practice Manager.
+Children's Services will receive requests from schools, Dorset Police and neighbouring Local Authority.
+Requests from Schools will be sent to the School Attendance Team following discussion with a member of the team.
 A Penalty Notice may be issued providing it does not conflict with other intervention strategies in place or other enforcement sanctions already being processed.
-Children's Services will respond to all requests within 10 school days of receipt and where all criteria are met, will:
+Children's Services will respond to all requests and where all criteria are met, will: